“Are you sure someone else has landed?” It was the first time I heard Kiko sound seriously nervous.

 The village was on fire.

 Kiko took off sprinting.
-I tried to follow her but she out ran me easily.
+I tried to keep up with her but she out ran me easily.

-How could this happen to the village so quickly?
-We were only gone less than a day.
+How could this happen so quickly?
+We were only gone half a day.

-My lungs, arms, legs all burned with pain from exertion but that didn’t stop me.
+My lungs, arms, legs all burned from exertion, but that didn’t stop me.
 I had to get there as soon as possible.
-Rei… Cashel… and the others in the village… they had to be alright, they just had to.
+Rei… Cashel… and the others in the village… they had to be all right, they just had to.

 I reached the outskirts of the town.
 People were screaming in terror as they ran from the burning houses.
 I ran to Vero’s house which had caught fire and called for Rei and Cashel but no one was there.